paologhidoni/gamekit/README.md

 - [x] **User Authentication** – Allow users to create accounts, sign in and sign out.
 - [ ] **Game Favourites** – Allow users to save favourite games in their account.
 - [x] **Profile & Settings Pages** – More personalized user settings.
-- [ ] **Advanced Filtering Options** – Add more granular filtering, such as by genre, platform, release date, popularity, ratings, developers, or publishers.
+- [ ] **Advanced Filtering Options** – Add more granular filtering, such as by genre, platform, release date, popularity, ratings, developers or publishers.
 - [ ] **State Management Improvement** – Integrate a state management library like Zustand or Redux Toolkit for more complex state.
 - [ ] **End-to-End Testing** – Add end-to-end tests using Playwright.